Canada (2015- )

 However, this requirement is undermined by a provision that "involuntary words, sounds or gestures made in response to contact do not constitute a demonstration of refusal or resistance".
 How do we know they are "involuntary"?

-In Ontario in 2022, 190 out of 3934 (4.83%) involved euthanasia of a person who at the time they were killed was incapable of giving consent.
+In Ontario in 2024, 254 (5.12%) of all cases of euthanasia involved euthanasia of a person who at the time they were killed was incapable of giving consent.

 Reasons for requesting euthanasia

-The 2021 annual report states that loss of ability to engage in meaningful life activities (86.3%) followed closely by loss of ability to perform activities of daily living (83.4%) were the most common reasons for a euthanasia request.
+The 2024 annual report lists reasons for requesting euthanasia with separate percentages for Track 1 and Track 2.
+The most cited reasons are “loss of ability to engage in meaningful life activities” (95.1%, 97.5%) followed closely by “loss of ability to perform activities of daily living” (85.4%, 85.1%). were the most common reasons for a euthanasia request.

 Needed disability services and palliative care not provided